 Wayne County's climate is best described as generally mild as indicated by the following data: Average annual high temperature is 76.5 degrees.
 Average annual low temperature is 51.1 degrees.
 Average year-round temperature is 63.8 degrees.
 Average annual precipitation is 58 inches.
 The typical coldest month of the year is January -- where the daily high temperatures average around 54 degrees and the nighttime lows average around 34 degrees.
 The typical hottest month is July when average daily highs reach 92 and average nighttime lows stand at 69 degrees.

-The county has a total of six public schools -- including one high school (Wayne County High School for students in grades 9 through 12), four middle schools (Beat Four, Buckatunna, Clara, Waynesboro Middle) and four elementary schools (Beat Four, Buckatunna, Clara and Waynesboro Elementary).
+The county has a total of seven public schools -- including one high school (Wayne County High School for students in grades 9 through 12), four middle schools (Beat Four, Buckatunna, Clara, Waynesboro Middle) and four elementary schools (Beat Four, Buckatunna, Clara and Waynesboro Elementary).
 The Wayne County School District also operates the Wayne County Career and Technical Center, which provides students with key industrial and job skills in areas such as agriculture, industrial maintenance, building trades and automobile mechanics, to name a few.
 In addition, the district has a campus for special-needs education for young people with various physical and mental infirmities -- The Wayne County Community Learning Center.

 The area is also served by Jones County Junior College, which celebrated its 100th year in 2011.
 JCJC, in partnership with the Wayne County Board of Supervisors and other local, state and federal agencies, now has a classroom and laboratory learning facility in Waynesboro that provides training in areas such as nursing, welding and instrumentation along with traditional college courses.